junchangwang/DDC/README.md

 DDC eliminates the throughput-degradation window that WAH, EWAH, CONCISE, and Roaring all exhibit, while remaining the smallest at moderate densities.

-- [1] UpBit: Scalable In-Memory Updatable Bitmap Indexing.
-In SIGMOD'16
-- [2] CUBIT: Concurrent Updatable Bitmap Indexing.
+- [1] CUBIT: Concurrent Updatable Bitmap Indexing.
 In VLDB'25
-- [3] RABIT: Efficient Range Queries with Bitmap Indexing.
+- [2] RABIT: Efficient Range Queries with Bitmap Indexing.
 In SIGMOD'26
+- [3] BitEngine: Query Engines Using Bitmap Indexing.
+[Preprint](https://github.com/junchangwang/DDC/blob/main/doc/BitEngine.pdf)

 ### How is this project organized?